googleapis/java-cloud-bom/README.md

 The content of the Libraries BOM consists of 2 categories: Google Cloud Java client libraries and core Google dependency libraries.

-### Google Cloud Java client libraries
+### Google Cloud Java client libraries (Stable)

 A Google Cloud Java client library is a Java library that communicates with a corresponding GCP service.
-We have ~150 Java client libraries for Google Cloud.
+We have ~150 Java client libraries for Google Cloud and most of them are stable status and are part of the Libraries BOM.

 The `google-cloud-bom` module in this repository produces a BOM that lists the consistent versions of the Java client libraries.
 This consistency means